 If you’ve never made a cheese souffle before (raises hand) and you’re a little bit intimidated to do it (waves arm to and fro), you’re in good company.

-But my desire to make this kale & parmesan souffle outweighed my feelings of intimidation.
+But my desire to make this Weight Watchers Cheese Souffle with Kale outweighed my feelings of intimidation.

-I kind of went into making this recipe, found in Family Circle Magazine, somewhat blissfully ignorant.
+I kind of went into making this recipe somewhat blissfully ignorant.

 As long as you follow the directions, you will have a gorgeous, delicious, Weight Watchers friendly souffle sitting in front of you.

 What are some unique traits of a souffle?